-PARIS (AP) -- Alstom's chief executive says the French heavy engineering firm's agreement to sell off most of its power generation business to U.S. rival General Electric Co. will save jobs and protect France's national interests.
+PARIS (AP) -- Alstom SA's chief executive says the French heavy engineering firm's agreement to sell off most of its power generation business to U.S. rival General Electric Co. will save jobs and protect France's national interests.

-After the deal is completed, Kron will be left running the company's train, tram and railway signaling business, which accounts for around a quarter of the group's total sales and operating profit.
+After the deal is completed Kron will be left running the company's train, tram and railway signalling business, which accounts for around a quarter of the group's total sales and operating profit.
 GE will take over Alstom's money-spinning gas turbine business, while the two companies keep equal stakes in the small renewable energy and power grid businesses.

-The French state will also buy a stake in the new rump Alstom from construction giant Bouygues SA.
+The French state will also buy a stake in the new rump Alstom.